-Natural regeneration is preferred.
-It maintains the natural distributions of tree species in relation to site conditions, allows a shrub component to grow with the trees, maintains local genotypes; and usually gives mixed stands of diverse structure.
-Beech, birch and oak regenerate well on the drier sites.
+Natural regeneration is preferred to planting.
+It maintains the natural distribution of tree species in relation to site conditions, allows a shrub component to grow with the trees, maintains local genotypes, and usually results in mixed stands of diverse structure.
+Beech, ash, birch and yew regenerate well on the drier sites.
 Beech produces good or very heavy mast crops irregularly with a long-term average of one year in three.
+On deeper, moister soils, ash and sycamore are likely to be more prolific.

-On more fertile sites sycamore may also regenerate strongly which may pose a problem locally.
-Advance regeneration of beech is frequently established below small gaps and light-canopied trees in beech-oakwoods.
-Within its native range it should be accepted whenever possible.
+Advance regeneration of beech, ash, field maple, sycamore and yew is frequently established below small gaps and lightcanopied trees in beech-ash woods.
+Wherever possible it should be accepted except perhaps in the case of sycamore (see below).
 Felling and regeneration groups should ideally be created by enlarging the openings around patches of advance regeneration.

-Where beech-oak stands contain little advance regeneration, felling should be timed and designed carefully to give the best chance of obtaining the desired amount and composition of subsequent natural regeneration.
-Larger openings provide greater opportunities for light-demanding species, such as birch and oak.
-Smaller openings mainly generate groups of beech regeneration with some rowan and holly.
+Where stands contain little advance regeneration, felling should be timed and designed carefully to give the best chance of obtaining the desired amount and composition of subsequent natural regeneration.
+Larger openings provide greater opportunities for light-demanding species, such as birch and oak, and provide good growing conditions for other species.
+Smaller openings generate groups of regeneration with mainly beech, ash, sycamore and yew.
+Dense bramble growth may be encouraged in the larger openings; beech seedlings find it difficult to penetrate this and may be killed by mildew.
+Beech-ash woods often have a nearly-invisible scatter of very small 1-3 year old seedlings, which, if they survive felling and extraction, can grown through bramble.
+Once a persistent bramble thicket is established, natural regeneration can be indefinitely postponed.